Suyog-16/mynewsite/content/posts/resnets.md

 Lastly, these identity connections introduce no new parameters to the network architecture,hence it will not add any computational burden.

-Hence, Residual connections allow us to design deeper networks in order to deal with much complicated problems and task.
+Residual connections enable deep networks to learn effectively without performance degradation.
+By preserving identity mappings,ResNets solve vansihing gradients and allow for much deeper architecture.
+Today,ResNets are widely used in computer vision task and their principles continue to influence newer architectures like Transformer models in deep learning.

 ## References

 1. He, K., Zhang, X., Ren, S., & Sun, J. (2016). *Deep Residual Learning for Image Recognition*.
 In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 770-778.
 [Link](https://arxiv.org/abs/1512.03385)